Thursday, August 13, 2009

 (Put the wives on him??
 What are we talking about?)

-If I, as a theoretical man, had committed my life to a theoretical wife with those particular traits I might also theoretically feel imprisoned.
+If I, as a theoretical man, had committed my life to a wife with those traits, I might also theoretically feel imprisoned.

 Wednesday, May 6, 2009